numayrhabib/ProjectF/README.md

 hotfix/feature-X , where X = the ticket number for which this hotfix is being pushed

+# Pull Requests

-Approval of PR's will be handled by the scrum master as well as ticket assignment.
+Approval of PR's will be handled by the scrum master as well as other things like ticket assignment.
+Please follow the below outline when putting in a PR:

+--> Double check you are merging into the correct branch (this would ideally be into dev 9/10 times) --> Set 'Reviewers' to any and all people you want to have a look at your code --> Set 'Assignees' to the scrum master -- he'll approve and merge when given the all clear --> Provide a very brief description of what you've done:
+	--> Implemented feature X to help achieve Y etc
+--> Tag the PR with the appropriate tag -- helps rest of the team find issues faster --> Do not worry about closing the branch -- SM will handle it.

 # Knowledge Base